apache/openwhisk-wskdeploy/tests/README.md

-# Test cases for openwhisk-wskdeploy.
+# Test Cases for wskdeploy.

-There are two types of test cases located under the 'tests': unit and integration.
-You can identify them by the first line of each test case file.
-Unit tests are tagged with "+build unit" and integration tests are tagged with "+build integration".
-For example, the test file deploymentreader_test.go under tests/src/deployers contains unit test cases, so it is indicated with the unit tag on the top of the file:
+There are two types of test cases supported (1) unit test and (2) integration test.
+You can identify them by the first line of each test file.
+Unit tests are tagged with `+build unit` and integration tests are tagged with `+build integration`.
+For example, the test file `deploymentreader_test.go` under `deployers/` contains unit test cases, so it is indicated with the unit tests tag on the top of the file:

 ```
 // +build unit